UMWEDU/umw-admissions-sync/_pages/language-placement-exams.md

 By taking this test you are bound by the <strong>University of Mary Washington Honor Code.</strong> This means, that you are on your honor to take the placement test by yourself using no assistance during the test.
 You will not use any reference materials, nor will you have another person help you.
 Likewise, you are not to download, print out, or in any way save this test.

 The equipment you will need for the exam include a PC, Mac, or Chromebook computer; a headset with microphone; and Internet Explorer, Chrome, or Safari internet browsers.
-For more information about the test and the technical requirements and to take a practice exam, <strong>please see this page before taking the Avant PLACE test: </strong><a href="http://technology.umw.edu/helpdesk/language-placement-exam-support/">http://technology.umw.edu/helpdesk/language-placement-exam-support/</a>
+For more information about the test and the technical requirements and to take a practice exam, <strong>please visit our <a href="http://technology.umw.edu/helpdesk/language-placement-exam-support/">exam technical support page</a> before taking the Avant PLACE test.</strong>

 You need to allow about 45 minutes to complete the test.
 You will find out your scores and your recommended placement at orientation.